TrueList

 7. More than 83% of marketers consider webinars an effective marketing strategy.

 Webinar statistics on marketing, however, also show that only 41% of marketers have participated or hosted one of those online events.
+More recent webinar reports, however, mention 42% of marketers are already planning to host a webinar in 2021.
 So, now is the time to get on the webinar wagon before other marketers figure out what they’ve been missing.
 After all, the early (in this case, earlier) bird catches the worm.

 8. Technology and software companies account for 29% of all webinars.